Biruchiy contemporary art project: Name

-The word Biruchiy is a neologism, a modified version of the name of the Byriuchyi spit.
+The word Biruchiy is a neologism, a modified version of the name of the Biryuchyi spit.
 The neologism was created in the 2000s by the founders of the project as a reflection of contemporary artists' creative approach to the word formation process.

 The newly created brand "Biruchiy" is subject to copyright.

-The project themes and curators
+The project themes

 The main residence

 Project commissioner Gennadiy Kozub (since 2006).
-Project coordinator Olena Speranska (since 2016).
+Director Olena Speranska (since 2016).